adonisjs/v6-docs/content/docs/digging_deeper/inertia.md

 ### Share from a middleware

-Sometimes it may be more convenient to share data from a middleware instead of the `config/inertia.ts` file.
-You can do so by using the `inertia.share` method.
+Sometimes, it might be more convenient to share data from a middleware rather than the `config/inertia.ts` file.
+You can do so by using the `inertia.share` method :

 ```ts
 import type { HttpContext } from '@adonisjs/core/http'